MysteryPancake/Rule-Book/README.md

 * Unused keys or values in loops must be set as `_`.
 * Sequential tables must be iterated with `ipairs`.
 * `(` and `)` mustn't be used, unless essential.
-* Tables must be sequential whenever possible.
 * Tab indentation must be used, not spaces.
+* Tables must be sequential when possible.
 * Spaces must be on both sides of `..`.
 * Spacing must be between everything.
 * `math.randomseed` mustn't be used.